josehoras/josehoras.github.io/_posts/2020-02-05-pytorch-is-great.md

 date: 2020-02-05
 ---

-I have learned PyTorch recently and I just love it.
-And I am not the only one.
-PyTorch is the fastest growing deep learning framework.
-It is specially popular in NLP, it seems to me, which is the growing area in deep learning now after vision had its run a few years ago.
-Last year, the CS224n course on NLP imparted by Christopher Manning switched to PyTorch.
+I have found PyTorch while following the CS224n course on NLP imparted by Christopher Manning, and learning it has been a great experience.

 There are several characteristics that make PyTorch so compelling.
 Using an imperative programming style, it feels very Pythonic and intuitive.
 It also features dynamic computation graphs, which provides more flexibility.

 But honestly, at this point the feature I'm most excited about is the easy integration of GPU.
 You define your GPU with just one line (`device = torch.device("cuda:0")`) .
 At any time afterwards you can easily move data and variables to CPU or GPU as you see fit.
-Compared with all the fine-tuning I had to do to use my GPU in TensorFlow, that I extensively described [here](/../tensorflow-with-gpu-using-docker-and-pycharm/), this is bliss.
+Compared with all the fine-tuning needed to use my GPU in TensorFlow, that I extensively described [here](/../tensorflow-with-gpu-using-docker-and-pycharm/), this is bliss.

 To showcase some of the advantages and ease of use, I will replicate here my favorite neural network: a char LSTM.
 Last year, I got deep into this architecture and implemented it in [Python](/../lstm-pure-python), [TensorFlow](/../lstm-in-tensorflow), and [Keras](/../lstm-in-keras), as I wanted to understand better both the LSTM and the different deep learning frameworks.
 It's only natural that I would go now and translate it to PyTorch.